Luzkan/smells/content/smells/required-setup-or-teardown-code.md

 ---
-slug: "required-setup-or-teardown-code"
+slug: 'required-setup-or-teardown-code'
 meta:
   last_update_date: 2022-04-19
-  title: "Required Setup or Teardown Code"
+  title: 'Required Setup or Teardown Code'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: "Close the socket when you're done.
+Check the environment variables before you start.
+Reset the state after every call.
+The object could handle all of this internally.
+Instead, it made it your problem."
   known_as:
     - ---
 categories:
-  expanse: "Between"
+  expanse: 'Between'
   obstruction:
     - Bloaters
   occurrence: